Retired Before Your Time: What You Can Do

 Perhaps you left a job for health reasons, assuming – to your fear and disappointment – it wouldn’t take long to find another now that you are better.

 Search your soul.
 What do you really want out of this stage in life?
 If you have enough saved for retirement, you might not want to return to a job.
-If you do want to remain in the workforce, however, for money or satisfaction, consider checking out volunteer.ca for tools and resources on volunteering in your community.
+Volunteer opportunities abound.

 Maybe you’ve had a stressful career and would love working in a flower shop or bistro.
 Alternatively, you could start that business you’ve been dreaming about.
-In 2006, Statistics Canada found that 44.1 percent of working male seniors and 28.6 percent of working female seniors were self-employed, so if you’re not finding what you want in the job market, you may want to consider venturing out on your own.
+Statistics Canada reports that higher-income seniors are more likely to be self-employed than being a paid employee, so if you’re not finding what you want in the jobs market, you may want to consider venturing out on your own.

 If money is tight, other options include renting out spare rooms or reselling items online.
 Or follow your heart and pursue a career that offers fulfillment and joy, such as caregiving for older adults.